windmill-labs/windmilldocs/docs/core_concepts/13_json_schema_and_parsing/index.md

 ## JSON Schema in Windmill

-In Windmill, JSON Schema is used in various contexts, such as defining the input specification for scripts and flows, and specifying resource types.
+In Windmill, the JSON Schema is used in various contexts, such as defining the input specification for scripts and flows, and specifying resource types.

-Below is a simplified spec of JSON Schema.
+Below is a simplified spec of a JSON Schema.
 See [here for its full spec](https://json-schema.org/).
 Windmill is compatible with the [2020-12 version](https://json-schema.org/draft/2020-12/schema).
 It is not compatible with its most advanced features yet.

 ```json
 {